SaviorDT/personal_site_backend/api_document.md

 - All passwords must be at least 8 characters long
 - Email addresses must be in valid email format
-- JWT tokens are used for authentication
-- The `/auth/change-password` endpoint requires a valid JWT token in the Authorization header
 - Password changes are only allowed for accounts created with email/password (not OAuth accounts)